smahmadpanah/smahmadpanah.github.io/_pages/about.md

 - Short talk speaker at <a href="https://www.ieee-security.org/TC/CSF2020/">CSF'20</a> and <a href="https://csf2023.ieee-security.org/">CSF'23</a>
 - Invited speaker of <a href="https://www.csc.kth.se/tcs/seminars/seminars.html">KTH Security and Theoretical CS Seminars</a> and research visitor hosted by Musard Balliu, February 2023
 - Research visitor at <a href="https://www.mdu.se/en/malardalen-university">Mälardalen University</a>, hosted by Daniel Hedin, September and October 2023
-- Recipient of the Adlerbert Foreign Student Hospitality Foundation scholarship, 2021, 2022 and 2023
 - Co-Organizer of <a href="https://www.cse.chalmers.se/research/group/security/event/">Chalmers Security & Privacy Seminars</a>, Chalmers, since September 2022
 - PhD Forum Speaker at <a href="https://sites.google.com/uniurb.it/fosad/home/fosad-2022/program">FOSAD'22</a>
 - Session Chair and Speaker at <a href="https://swits.hotell.kau.se/AnnualSeminars/SWITS_2022/SWITS2022_programme.htm">SWITS'22</a>